NavyaTrilok/E-commerce-Recommendation-System/README.md

 For example, Amazon recommends products to purchase based on thh prievous items the cusotmer has bought from the site

-In this project, I used item-based collabraive filter, Also used logisitc reression to help find any false posivie son the possible recommendations given out to clients
+In this project, I used item-based collaborative filter, Also used logistic regession to help find any false positives on the possible recommendations given out to clients

 *****************************************************************************************************************************************************************************************
 Business Metrics